 7) SHOW, DON’T TELL.
-Your annoying eighth grade English teach was right.
+Your annoying eighth grade English teacher was right.
 If you care about someone, you need to show them you care.
-Words are a dime a dozen, but sincere actions are worth a million bucks.
+Words are a dime a dozen, but sincere actions are worth millions.

 8) Be RESPECTFUL of each other.
 In order to be in a successful committed companionship that includes passion, sex and romance, you need to always be respectful of each other.
 Everyone has outside commitments (if not, you need to), make sure that you are mindful and respectful of each other’s time, privacy, and your partner’s need to spend time with other people and on other activities that may not include you.